stringparser/runtime/docs/stack.md

 * [Stack entry points](#stack-entry-points)
 * [Stacks composition](#composing-stacks)

-Stack istances are created internally when [`runtime.stack`][t-runtime-stack] is used.
+Stack istances are created internally when [`tornado.stack`][t-tornado-stack] is used.
 Each instance gives context the elements of the stack and is accessible in any of them at `this`.

-The first instance created in [`runtime.stack`][t-runtime-stack] is attached to function returned by it with only one string property: `path`.
+The first instance created in [`tornado.stack`][t-tornado-stack] is attached to function returned by it with only one string property: `path`.
 This property is mainly used logging.
 Full stack instances are created when the function is invoked for the first time.

 > Note: on all that follows, `node` refers to an object mapping from a  string (or path) via regular expressions.
 Being the `rootNode` that for which no path was given.